wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 replication controller</a> automatically adds or removes pods to comply with the specified number of pod replicas declared are running across nodes.
 This makes GKE "self healing" to provide high availability and reliability with "autoscaling" up and down based on demand.

+> PROTIP: The virtual reality mobile game Pokemon Go released in 2018 was the largest deployment of GKE at the time.

 In <a target="_blank" href="https://x-team.com/blog/introduction-kubernetes-architecture/">this diagram</a>: